-- 1. Faculty, staff, administrators and student employees should report highly contagious communicable diseases to Human Resources.
-Students should report to the administrator directly overseeing Student Health, or their designee.
+- Faculty, staff, administrators and students should report highly contagious communicable diseases to the Director of Student Health Services or designee.
 Those reporting communicable diseases should make efforts to respect the privacy and confidentiality of the affected individual(s). - 2.
-The administrator directly overseeing Student Health Services will communicate relevant public health advisories which may affect the CCSF community to the Chancellor's Office or designee. - Communication to the public regarding infectious diseases will be made by the CCSF Chancellor's Office. - 4.
+Student Health Services will communicate relevant public health advisories which may affect the CCSF community to the CCSF Public Information Officer. - 3.
+Communication to the public regarding infectious diseases will be made by the CCSF Chancellor's Office. - 4.
 The District will ensure communication compliance with all applicable security and privacy rules of the Health Insurance Portability and Accountability Act of 1996 (HIPAA), and the California Confidentiality of Medical Information Act, Civ.
 Code section 56, et seq.